In total, 285 high school students attended the LYNX Camps in 2019.

 campus are SuperShuttle, ride sharing services (Lyft and Uber), and

-Residential students will get updated information on hotel check-in time with their Welcome Packet.
+Student will receive a detailed Welcome Packet a couple weeks before camp starts with detailed instructions on camp check-in procedures and locations.
+Residential students will get updated information on residence hall check-in time with their Welcome Packet.

 Our LYNX Camp residential staff will greet students and families at the